HackPhive/HackPhive/README.md

-<h1> Hi, I'm Declan, ComptiA Certified Security Analyst.
-This Portfolio is to demonstrate my skill set and personal project as a Security Analyst</h1>
+<h1> Hi, I'm Declan, ComptiA Certified Security Analyst</h1>
+<p>This Portfolio is to demonstrate my skill set and personal project as a Security Analyst</p>

 <h2>👨‍💻 Cybersecurity Projects:</h2>